 By Paul Mendes

-Reusable packaging such as bulk containers, handheld totes, and plastic pallets prove to be a more sustainable choice than standard one-way packaging such as cardboard and wood for a multitude of reasons.
-The major one being cardboard containers get discarded after each use, and wooden pallets often break and require constant repairs.
+Reusable packaging such as bulk containers, handheld totes, and plastic pallets prove to be a more sustainable choice than typical one-way packaging such as cardboard for a multitude of reasons, the major one being cardboard containers get discarded after each use.
 Reusable containers, on the other hand, have much longer service lives, frequently outperforming the estimated number of trips placed upon them.
 Also, reusable containers help prevent bacteria and foodborne contaminants as they don’t harbor any moisture like wooden or cardboard packaging.
 Reusable alternatives not only cut down on wasted resources, but they also eliminate high costs for multiple purchases of new supplies and provide comparable service capacities.

 The Benefits of Container Rental & Leasing Programs